redis-developer/redis-kaboom-rpg/README.md

 ### Redis Setup

 This game uses Redis as a data store.
 The code assumes that Redis is running on localhost port 6379 unless you provide an alternative Redis host and port by setting the `REDIS_HOST` and `REDIS_PORT` environment variables.
 If your Redis instance requires a password, supply that in the `REDIS_PASSWORD` environment variable.
+You'll need to have the RedisJSON module installed.

-You can also use Docker to set up Redis:
+You can also use Docker to get a Redis instance with RedisJSON:

 ```bash
 $ docker-compose up -d